ApolloAuto/apollo/docs/technical_documents/planning_speed_bounds_decider.md

 # Planning Speed Bounds Decider Introduction

-_**Tip**: to read the equations in the document, you are recommended to use Chrome with [a plugin](https://chrome.google.com/webstore/detail/tex-all-the-things/cbimabofgmfdkicghcadidpemeenbffn) or copy the latex equation to [an online editor](http://www.hostmath.com/)_

 # Introduction

 This document describes the process of speed bounds decider.
 Speed bounds decider contains three main parts: 1.Map obstacles into st graph 2.Create speed limit along path 3.Get path_length & time_duration as search bound in st graph.
 After these three steps, generated st_graph is loaded back to the frame.